fabric8-launcher/launcher-creator-backend/README.md

 ## Development

-To make sure that any changes you make are properly propagated to all modules you might have to run the folowing command:
+To make sure that any changes you make are properly propagated to all modules you might have to run the folowing
+command:

 ```
-$ yarn intall --force
+$ yarn install --force
 ```